Stanford Children's Health - Lucile Packard Children's Hospital

 Any combination of education and experience that would likely provide the required knowledge, skills and abilities as well as possession of any required licenses or certifications is qualifying.

-Education : Master's degree in Social Work from an accredited college or university
+Education : Master's degree in Social Work (MSW) from an accredited college or university.

 These are the observable and measurable attributes and skills required to perform successfully the essential functions of the job and are generally demonstrated through qualifying experience, education, or licensure/certification.

-- Ability to apply theories, principles and practices of medical social work and of social services delivery systems in a hospital or medical center setting
+* Developing knowledge and ability to apply theories, principles, and practices of medical social work and of social services delivery systems in a medical center setting.

-- Ability to gather data needed to needed to assess needs of patients and families
+* Ability to gather data needed to assess needs of patients and families.

-- Ability to manage a caseload, recall case details; maintain confidentiality of information; determine the appropriate course of action in emergencies and other stressful situations
+* Evolving ability to manage an increasingly complex caseload, maintain confidentiality of information, and determine an effective course of action in emergencies and other clinically acute situations.

-- Knowledge of and ability to apply effective psychiatric assessment, interviewing, and counseling techniques
+* Developing knowledge and ability to apply effective assessment, interviewing, counseling techniques, and equitable distribution of resources.

 Physical Requirements and Working Conditions The Physical Requirements and Working Conditions in which the job is typically performed are available from the Occupational Health Department.
 Reasonable accommodations will be made to enable individuals with disabilities to perform the essential functions of the job.